 Beyond the surface, Martina tells an insightful story filled with femininity and complexity.
 The emotionally-charged images are only heightened by the airy, almost surreal atmosphere.
 “For me, everybody, all bodies are beautiful,” she adds.
 “I feel like I show it in small parts and, in the end, they all create some sort of map with all my images.”

 Martina aims to capture the nostalgia of a person and immortalize the essence of the moment.
 In photography, that instant can be unique and fleeting.
 For Martina, it’s a game of light and the human body that stems from a genuine trust and bond with her subject.

 “I remember the first job I did professionally and I remember thinking ‘this was the best decision I’ve made in my life,’ ” she recalls with a smile.
 “It all started in that hospital room with Manuel.
 Step by step I have been growing and evolving and gaining more experience, but my main starting point comes from that essence.”

 There simply isn’t anyone like Martina Matencio.
 While she has photographers she looks to for inspiration, her work has her worldview plastered across.
 She recognizes the beauty of the female body in all its complexities and subtleties.
-“I guess what I want the viewer to feel is what I am feeling, although that may be complicated,” she admits with a laugh.
+“I guess what I want the viewer to feel is what I am feeling, although that may be a bit complicated,” she admits with a laugh.

 Stayed tuned for an upcoming personal project by Martina Matencio entitled Lloramos (“We cry”).
 Follow her journey on Instagram here.